"Sweet April showers Do bring forth May flowers."

 Paul McCartney Is Dead

-In one of the strangest hoaxes of all time, rumours swept the world in September of 1969 that Paul McCartney had died and was replaced with a look-alike.
+In one of the strangest hoaxes of all time, rumours swept the world in September of 1969 that Paul McCartney had died and been replaced with a look-alike.
 The story began when a writer for the Drake University newspaper pointed out various "clues" to Paul's death in Beatles album artwork and tracks.
 McCartney, who had been out of the public spotlight for a few months, finally granted an interview with 'Life' magazine in November of 1969, and so corrected the story.

 Loch Ness Monster